cezarysanecki/parking-domain/README.md

 Because it is my "native" background.
 And it is not my aim to learn new language.
 I want to learn how to model domain having legacy code and learn tools from JVM ecosystem (but not only).

+## Business context

+### Parking on parking spots

+- Basic functionality for parking
+- Parking is available 24/7
+- Specified parking spot can be occupied (need to track them)
+- Parking spots can be occupied by: cars, motorcycles, bikes and scooters
+- To optimize occupation of parking spots assume that:
+  - 1 parking spot can be occupied by **1 car**
+  - 1 parking spot can be occupied by **2 motorcycles**
+  - 1 parking spot can be occupied by **3 bicycles or scooters**
+- We cannot mix vehicles types on one parking spot, unless they are in the same above group

 ## Inspirations

 - [DevMentors YouTube video](https://www.youtube.com/@DevMentorsPL/videos)